 Once you cross Falls Branch Creek the trail goes straight up to the Angel Falls overlook.
 The last .8 miles are just about straight up.

 You then flank around the rock outcropping and come up to one of the most beautiful overlooks in the eastern United States.
 You can also get to this overlook from Bandy Creek.

 Twin Arches – .7 miles one way for short option – 6 mile loop for longer option – Twin Arches Road off Divide Road

-Twin Arches are two natural bridges right next to each other.
-It would be a phenomenal picture to get both in one picture, but it is difficult enough to take a picture of one arch.
-The arches are right in the middle of the woods, so if you get too close it is hard to get a whole arch in and if you get too far away there are too many trees in the way.
+Twin Arches are two natural bridges adjacent to each other.
+A phenomenal picture capture is available if one could get both bridges in one picture, but it is difficult enough to take a picture of one arch.
+The arches occupy the middle of the woods, so if you get immediately in front it is hard to get a whole arch in and if you get too remote there are too many trees in the way.

 This is a nice hike through the woods and fairly easy if you do the shorter route.
-There are a couple of stairways that make the hike a little easier.
-I did not do the longer option, so I cannot describe what that route is like.
+There are a couple of stairways that make the hike a little more effortless.
+I did not do the prolonged option, so I cannot describe what the loop trail is like.

 Yahoo Falls – Out and back to the falls is just under a mile – There is also an 8.5 mile loop

 This is a nice trail through the woods in the Daniel Boone National Forest, but the main attraction is Yahoo Falls, which is the tallest falls in Kentucky.
 Unfortunately, it was Yahoo trickle when I visited.
 Save this hike for the spring or after heavy rains the rest of the year.